stefanvangastel/docker-cakephp/README.md

 docker build -t myvendor/mycakephpapp .
 ```

-Optional: You can now push your new image to the / a registry:
+Optional: You can now push your new image to a registry:

 ```bash
 docker push myvendor/mycakephpapp